Caffe Florian, Venice Image courtesy pf Caffe Florian Facebook page

 History of Italy News

-On 29thDecember 1720, Venice witnessed the opening of the iconic Caffè Florian, a cultural gem that has stood the test of time for over three centuries.
-Tucked under the arcades on the southern side of Piazza San Marco, Florian’s, as it is known today, boasts a rich history as the oldest active coffee house in Italy, second only to Paris’s Café Procope in Europe.
+On 29thDecember 1720, Venice saw the opening of the iconic Caffè Florian, a cultural gem that has stood the test of time for over three centuries.
+Tucked under the arcades on the southern side of Piazza San Marco, Florian’s, as it is known today, is the oldest active coffee house in Italy, second only to Paris’s Café Procope in Europe.

 Over the years, Florian’s evolved into a fashionable meeting place for Venetian society, particularly attracting writers.